CIVA-Lab/DMNet_Rina/README.md

 ### Prepare datasets for training

-You cand download the training data in the Cell Tracking Challenge webpage http://celltrackingchallenge.net/2d-datasets/.
+You cand download the training data from the <a href="http://celltrackingchallenge.net/">Cell Segmentation and Tracking Challenge</a>).
 Download any of the training datasets and place them in the folder `DMNet_Rina/Data/train`.
 For that, you will need to create the `Data`and `train` folder first.

 ```shell